 Instead, we need to meet them where they’re at.
 Once you get to know them, you’ll find that people in even the smallest of empathy circles have strong moral centers.
 They just haven’t expanded them yet.

 We, with our wider circles of empathy, are the ones who know how freeing they can be.
 We shouldn’t expect someone who’s never experienced that to know what it’s like.
-We need to build bridges, forged from the fibers of our own circles of empathy, across that chasm.
+Such knowledge is itself a form of privilege.
+So we need to build bridges, forged from the fibers of our own circles of empathy, across that chasm.
 We need to greet the people on the other side warmly, hold their hands, and walk them slowly over to our side of the chasm, being kind and patient if they stumble along the way, and understanding if they get angry at us or want to go back to their smaller circle for a while.

 We’ve come a long way since the time of the early humans.
 Advancing technology, ethics, and reason have made our world much less harsh.
 Resources—at least the most essential ones—are plentiful.
 We have the opportunity to push our circle of empathy to new limits, to continue this grand story of human moral progress, to empathize with more vigor and compassion than we ever have before.